 How to Get ThinkLab Design Hackathon Research Insights

-Not able to attend the live event?
-No problem!
 We will be releasing our findings on multiple platforms.
-Whether you are an avid podcast listener or prefer hearing from peers in person, there will options for you to engage.
+Whether you are an avid podcast listener or prefer hearing from peers in person, there will be options for you to engage.

 For your firm:

-- Request a CEU!
-Our seven sponsors will have access to a unique CEU providing our industry findings.
+- Our CEU sponsors will have access to a unique interactive workshop to provide the Design Hackathon findings.
 No matter which generation or role you are in, there will be insights for you.
-Want this to be presented at your firm?
-Click here to meet all eight sponsors.
+Bonus, this workshop will be AIA and IDCEC accredited!
+Looking to host this at your firm?
+Reach out to these brands to set it up: 3form, Allsteel, Mannington Commercial, Material Bank, and Milliken.

 For other inquiries on how to access our findings, we invite you to reach out to Olga Odeide at email@example.com.